AgnaldoNP/AGSkeletonLoading/README.md

  - **skeletonViewHolderAmount**
    - If setted, is the number of skeletons to be drawn, otherwise it will be calculated at runtime
  - **skeletonViewHolderTruncate**
-   - If true and _skeletonViewHolderAmount_ is not setted this property defines if the last item can be incompleted drawn
+   - If true and _skeletonViewHolderAmount_ is not setted this property defines if the last item can be incomplete drawn

 ## Contributions and Support